Fertility treatment for women

-If you’re not producing any eggs at all, you won’t be able to have a child unless you stored your embryos or eggs before your cancer treatment.
-You may, however, be able to use donated eggs or embryos.
+If you’re not producing any eggs at all, you won’t be able to have your own biological child unless you stored embryos or eggs before your cancer treatment.
+You may be able to use donated eggs or embryos.

 Using frozen embryos

 When the frozen embryos are needed, they are unfrozen (thawed) and placed in the womb to see if they will implant and develop.
 This is usually done one embryo at a time.
 Both you and your partner, whose sperm was used to make the embryo, must give consent to do this.

 Before your embryos are frozen, it’s important you find out whether your IVF unit uses vitrification or slow freezing.
 Vitrification is just as effective as using fresh embryos to get pregnant.
 But not all IVF units use this method, and instead use slow freezing because it’s cheaper.
 With slow freezing, pregnancy rates are generally lower.